-To reach its goals, the All of Us Research Program is partnering with leading institutions, organizations, community partners, and participant representatives across the country.
+To reach its goal, the All of Us Research Program is partnering with leading institutions, organizations, community partners, and participant representatives across the country.

-The health care provider organization network is made up of regional medical centers, community health centers, and medical centers run by the U.S. Department of Veterans Affairs (VA).
+Learn more about the program and enroll at one of our partnering HPOs, which include regional medical centers, community health centers, and medical centers run by the U.S. Department of Veterans Affairs (VA).

-The Data and Research Center houses the database of information provided by our participants.
+The DRC houses the database of information provided by participants.
 With one million people providing a lot of information, the center focuses on ensuring the data is organized and secure.
-The center also manages researchers’ access and use of that data, helping to build a strong community of researchers, including those from the leading health care research institutions and industries as well as community colleges and even citizen scientists.

 These organizations tell their communities what the All of Us Research Program is and how to join.
 Some of these organizations help health care providers learn about the program.